Scalable Bayesian Learning with posteriors: Stochastic gradient descent, SGMCMC and deep ensembles

 \section{Stochastic gradient descent, SGMCMC and deep ensembles}

-This section introduces a tempered version of SGMCMC, as implemented in \posteriors{}, and demonstrates how this provides a unified transition between stochastic gradient descent (SGD) and SGMCMC methods.
-We then show how this points to a small modification of deep ensembles \cite{lakshminarayanan2017simple} to ensure convergence to the posterior.
+This section describes a tempered version of SGMCMC that introduces an additional temperature parameter that allows us to view SGMCMC as a generalization of stochastic gradient descent (SGD) and variants.
+This viewpoint has guided the implementation of \posteriors{} allowing users access to SGMCMC within a familiar functional framework of popular optimization libraries such as torchopt \citep{Ren_TorchOpt_2023} and optax \citep{deepmind2020jax}, thus making Bayesian learning scalable and maximally accessible to the broader machine learning community.
+In the second half of this section, we show how this points to a small modification of deep ensembles \citep{lakshminarayanan2017simple} to ensure convergence to the posterior, and therefore how \posteriors{} can be used to easily convert a deep ensemble pipeline into one of (parallel) Bayesian learning.
 Comprehensive details on SGMCMC are found in Appendix~\ref{subsec:SGMCMC}.

+The tempered connection between SGMCMC and SGD has been discussed in previous works for specific optimizers/samplers e.g. \cite{wenzel2020good}, however here we give a complete characterization of the connection based on the framework in \cite{ma2015complete} which dictates the implementations in \posteriors{}.
+Additionally, to our knowledge, the corollary unifying deep ensembles and parallel SGMCMC is novel.

+The minibatch-first nature of \posteriors{} alongside the reframing of stochastic gradient optimization as SGMCMC results in an implementation with access to both approaches within a unified syntax as well as enabling the codesign of new algorithms, all within a familiar optimization-style framework.